-Overnight Train Kolkata to New Jalpaiguri Grade: Simple Overnight Train
+ACCOMMODATION: Overnight Train Kolkata to New Jalpaiguri

+Grade: Simple Overnight Train

-MEALS PROVIDED: BREAKFAST & LUNCH DAY 7 - Continue to Darjeeling and enjoy an orientation walk of the town Our train in scheduled to arrive in to New Jalpaiguri station at 08.00 and we'll stop for breakfast before continuing by road to the hill station of Darjeeling.
+MEALS PROVIDED: BREAKFAST & LUNCH

+DAY 7 - Continue to Darjeeling and visit a tea estate

+Our train in scheduled to arrive in to New Jalpaiguri station at 08.00 and we'll stop for breakfast before continuing by road to the hill station of Darjeeling.
 In the days of the Raj the Bengal government escaped from the Calcutta heat to take up its official summer residence here and today's city dwellers still do likewise with Darjeeling being a popular holiday spot.
 At 2134m, the town is beautifully situated on a mountain ridge; the near vertical streets are crowded with a colourful mixture of Hindus and hill tribes - Lepchas, Bhutias and Tibetans among them.
 On a clear day the views over the mountains to the snowy Himalayan peaks are magnificent.
-There'll be time to relax after the train journey before enjoying an afternoon orientation walk of the town.
+There'll be time to relax after the train journey before enjoying an afternoon orientation walk of the town and a visit to a tea estate.
+The town's high altitude, cool climate and fertile soils are great for the cultivation of tea and hence the town is dotted with several estates producing world class tea.